bleonard252/b252chat.gq/knmemes/about/rules.md

 The Kepu Nokwi network has few rules, intended to allow a full range of memes.

 1. Don't get offended by things.
 2. Remember this is for memes.
+Text is allowed in most rooms.
 3. Don't directly insult another potential viewer in CHAT.
 This means you can insult them all you want in a MEME.
 4. Unless stolen (see "[Tricks](#Tricks)" below), memes can only be reposted by their original poster.
+5. OC memes posted here must not be posted outside of the KN Network until they expire.
+6. Memes can only be posted outside by their original poster in the Kepu Nokwi network.

 ## Tricks
 Yes, you can pull a few Tricks on other people and other memes.
 You can: